Seasonal Allergies in Kids

 Cough can be present and can be mild-severe

-Allergies aren’t common in children younger than 2 years old, since it typically takes a couple seasons of exposure for reactions to occur.
-And any severe persistent symptoms or trouble breathing in kids of any age are an emergency and necessitate immediate care.
+Allergies aren’t common in children younger than 2 years old since it typically takes a couple of seasons of exposure for reactions to occur.
+Any severe persistent symptoms or trouble breathing in kids of any age are emergencies and necessitate immediate care.
 In particular, children with asthma typically need a contingent for allergy season built into their Asthma Action Plan.

-If it’s the first season your child has allergies, it’s also a good idea to check in with your doc.
-The pediatrician can rule out other causes and help confirm your diagnosis via phone or message chat.
-If they think your child needs to be seen it will help ensure all looks well.
+If this is the first season your child has allergies, it’s also a good idea to check in with your doctor.
+The pediatrician can rule out other causes and help confirm your diagnosis.
+If they think your child needs to be seen, it will help ensure all looks well.

-A provider can take a look at those allergy symptoms up close and personal and make the final call.
-Think of this as an opportunity to say hi to the office staff, who you haven’t spoken with on the phone or seen in person for what… a week?
+A provider can look at those allergy symptoms closely and personally and make the final call.
+Think of this as an opportunity to say hi to the office staff you haven’t spoken with on the phone or seen in person for what… a week?
 Two weeks?
-If you have young kids you’ve likely called or visited 62 times over the winter, but best to pop in so they don’t forget you!
+If you have young kids, you’ve likely called or visited the pediatrician at least 62 times over the winter, but it's best to pop in so they don’t forget you!
 (Tired mom sarcasm…)

 The following references were used to compile this information: